 It varies from person to person, but some of the physical characteristics of Down syndrome include:

-- Most people with Down syndrome have almond shaped eyes that slant upward to some degree.
+- Most adults and children with Down’s have almond-shaped eyes that slant upward to some degree.

-- People with Down syndrome tend to be smaller in stature.
+- Adults with Down syndrome tend to be smaller in stature.

 Other features of Down syndrome

 Down syndrome does cause developmental delay and learning disability.
-However, the extent of this and the particular areas in which the delay and disabilities are found vary between people.
+However, the extent of disability varies from person to person.

 Generally speaking, babies with Down syndrome will reach the same major milestones as their peers.
 This includes smiling, sitting, up, walking, crawling, and so on.
-However, there is normally a delay to the age at which these milestones are reached.
+Watch this informative video below on parenting a child with Down syndrome:

 As babies turn into children and adults, speech is usually the most delayed developmental area.
-Even with therapy throughout their childhood, adults with Down syndrome usually still require more support than most other adults.
+Even with therapy throughout their childhood, adults with Down syndrome usually still require more support in this area and others than most other adults.

 What are the causes of Down syndrome?

-We know how Down syndrome occurs, i.e., because a chromosome is duplicated.
+We know how Down syndrome occurs – because a chromosome is duplicated.
 However, experts do not yet understand why it happens.
 Most people have 46 chromosomes.
 Individuals with Down syndrome have 47.
 This is essentially the root cause of Down syndrome.
 However, nobody is sure why the duplication happens.

 It’s important to remember that Down syndrome is a genetic condition; somebody doesn’t develop it over time.
 Much like the colour of your eyes or your mature height, nobody can cause anyone to be born with Down syndrome.